Fr0sT-Brutal/awesome-pascal/README.md

 * [Zint-Barcode-Generator-for-Delphi](https://github.com/landrix/Zint-Barcode-Generator-for-Delphi). `[Delphi]` Native Delphi port of Zint-Barcode-Generator.

 * [QuickImageFX](https://github.com/exilon/QuickImageFX). `[Delphi]` Delphi library for simplifying image load/save, conversion and transformation.
-Load/save png, jpg, gif and bmp. get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc...
-Rotate, flip, grayscale and many other transformations.
+Load/save png, jpg, gif and bmp. get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc. Rotate, flip, grayscale and many other transformations.

 * [NativeJpg](https://code.google.com/p/simdesign). `[Delphi]` Fully object-oriented Pascal implementation that allows to read and write Jpeg files.
 You can use this software to read and write Jpeg images from files or streams.
 It supports baseline and progressive Jpeg, support for metadata, as well as all conceivable lossless operations.